 - *Marine Conservation Society (MCS): the Marine Conservation Society is a UK charity which works to protect seas, shores and wildlife.
-Its website also includes an area for children - Cool Seas - which has lots of fun games and information.
+Its website also includes an area for children, featuring lots of games, learning resources and information.

 - Marine Climate Change Impacts Partnership (MCCIP): the United Kingdom Marine Climate Change Impacts Partnership (MCCIP) brings together scientists, government, its agencies and NGOs to provide co-ordinated advice on the effects of climate change around the UK coast and in its seas.